-- Book parts of your journey through organized tour operators, like G Adventures, which organize small group travels all over the world.
-G Adventures also organize “bucket list” journeys like walking the magnificent Inca Trail.
+- Book parts of your journey through organized tour operators, like G Adventures, which organizes small group travels all over the world.
+G Adventures also organizes “bucket list” journeys like walking the magnificent Inca Trail.

 - Even if you are a “single room minimum three-star hotel” kinda person, try booking into a nice hostel every now and then!
-That can be cheap, social, and although the clientele is predominantly relatively young – by far not all!
+That can be cheap and social, and although the clientele is predominantly relatively young – by far not all!
 Travelers come in all ages and sizes.

-- Check FB groups for your destination, a LOT of people are traveling alone and are looking for company and new friends.
+- Check FB groups for your destination.
+A LOT of people are traveling alone and looking for company and new friends.

 - Use TINDER!
-If you can that is, without feeling bad about it.
-You can connect both with other travelers, or locals who live where you currently are visiting.
+If you can, that is, without feeling bad about it.
+You can connect with other travelers or locals who live where you currently are visiting.
 You might get a date, or a guide to show you your current city, or maybe a friend?

 - Search Instagram for posts on your current or future destination.
 Both for tips on activities or things to see, but also maybe you find someone living there who would love to show you around for a few hours or a day!

-- If you use Airbnb or Vrbo, you may be lucky (or smart) and find accommodation with very nice landlords or ladies who may offer both breakfasts and guiding on your current destination – making it at least social.
-Airbnb also can provide local activities in the area where you are staying, you will get suggestions in your e-mail immediately after you have booked your stay!
+- If you use Airbnb or Vrbo, you may be lucky (or smart) and find accommodation with very nice landlords or ladies who may offer both breakfasts and guidance on your current destination – making it at least social.
+Airbnb can also provide local activities in the area where you are staying; you will get suggestions in your e-mail immediately after you have booked your stay!